-Tint Journal is the first online literary journal with an explicit focus on writers who produce creative texts in English as their second or non-native language.
+Tint Journal is an award-winning online literary journal with an explicit focus on writers who write creatively in English as their second or non-native language (ESL).

-By choosing English as their means of communication, these writers provide their English reading audience with an immediate take on their values, ideas, and beliefs.
-They bridge borders and blend cultures without the third party of the translator and offer the purest and deepest understanding of their fiction and nonfiction worlds.
-The width and depth of these translingual and transnational transgressions undertaken by ESL writers can be visually grasped by our interactive world map of published writers in Tint Journal.
-While we understand that the redrawing of national boundaries and language groups has to be seen critically, we want to give our readers, submitters, and other interestees a most accessible way to the world represented in our digital pages.
-Our published writers are free to state multiple nationalities as the places they'd like to be associated with, or poetically recreate these places in their biographies.
+By choosing English — the world's most spoken second language and number one lingua franca — as their means of communication, these writers provide their English reading audience with an immediate take on their values, ideas, and beliefs.
+They bridge borders and blend cultures without the third party of the translator and offer the purest and deepest understandings of their fiction and nonfiction worlds.
+While a mapping of the width and depth of these translingual and transnational transgressions undertaken by ESL writers is a challenging endeavor, our interactive world map is a first attempt to make it visually graspable for writers published in Tint Journal.*

-Our mission is to create a platform for emerging and established ESL writers and encourage them to stand behind their non-native English backgrounds.
-Their language has a uniquely modifying quality that enriches their stories and consequently their readers’ responses to their stories.
+Since the magazine's founding in 2018 and its first issue in February 2019, Tint Journal has been active as a platform for emerging and established ESL writers which encourages them to stand behind their non-native English backgrounds.
+A literary voice informed by more than one language has a uniquely modifying quality that enriches stories and poems alike, and consequently readers’ responses to these texts.
 We think that this quality has been ignored — even shamed — for too long.
-Through the innovative, tinted lenses of ESL writers, we shine a light on the ways that authors all over the globe can contribute to what we know as literature in English.
+Through the innovative, tinted lenses of ESL writers, Tint strives to shine a light on the ways that authors all over the globe can contribute to what we know as literature in English.

 “I think that we, the ESL writers, come to English with very fresh eyes and ears.
 I am careful and precious with each and every word; and sometimes that means I have to work even harder than native English speakers.
 But it can pay off in a great way.” — Kseniya Melnik, author of Snow in May

-Tint showcases original fiction and nonfiction creations by ESL writers including short prose, flash as well as poetry.
-In view of the diverse backgrounds of our contributing writers, any subject matter which does not violate our values of acceptance and inclusivity is welcome.
-The journal also features audio recordings of the writers reading their work.
+In its biannual literary issues, Tint Journal showcases original fiction and nonfiction as well as poetry by ESL writers.
+Going beyond Tint's 10th publication, every Fall issue of the magazine has been themed, while our Spring issues are open to any subject matter which does not violate our values of acceptance and inclusivity.
+The journal further features audio recordings of the writers reading their work.

-Additionally, English writers of any kind are asked to contribute interviews with and profiles of ESL writers, as well as reviews of pieces written by ESL writers.
+Additionally, the magazine's In Conversation section provides room for discussions about writing in English as a second language, and about ESL books and their authors.
+English writers of any kind are invited to contribute interviews with and profiles of ESL writers, as well as reviews of published work by ESL writers.

 Please see our open calls and review our submission guidelines before handing in a piece.

-We nominate for Best of the Net, best microfiction and the Pushcart Prize.
+We nominate for Best of the Net, best microfiction, the PEN/Robert J. Dau Short Story Prize and the Pushcart Prize.

 “Tint acknowledges and highlights the native and other languages that inform a text.
 This openness, fraternity, acceptance and celebration of our human diversity are what publishing needs to deliver art and stories that matter — and indeed, it is what the world needs now more than ever.” — Juhea Kim, author and Tinted Trails guest editor